 What if a student misses class because of an elevator breakdown?

 A student, with writing or typing limitations, may be an excellent writer even though he/she cannot print or type the letters and words.
 Thus, the physical act of writing is a non-essential task.
 The student's mastery of language and course material must not, under the law, be judged by his/her ability to manipulate a pencil or to use a keyboard.
-Providing a scribe to record the student's essay responses permits the student to show whether he/she can write effectively, and if the student has acquired the information and critical skills the instructor wished to convey in the course.
+Providing a scribe to record the student's essay responses permits the student to show whether he/she can write effectively.

-How do instructors challenge a modification that they feel unreasonable?
+How do instructors challenge an accommodation that they feel unreasonable?

-If you are uncertain about a modification request, you can challenge the student's request in a number of ways.
-First, ask the student to provide a verification letter from Disability Services to ensure that the modification is recommended by Disability Services.
-If the letter does not mention a requested modification, please contact Disability Services.
+If you are uncertain about an accommodation request, you can challenge the student's request in a number of ways.
+First, ask the student to provide a verification letter from Disability Services to ensure that the accommodation is recommended by Disability Services.
+If the letter does not mention the requested accommodation, please contact the student's Disability Services coordinator.

-Students may request modifications that have not been discussed with Disability Services.
+Students may request accommodations that have not been discussed with Disability Services.
 This does not always mean that the request is unreasonable under the law.
-Contact Disability Services if a request seems to be unreasonable.
+Contact the student's Disability Services coordinator if a request seems to be unreasonable.
 We will work with instructors to suggest other alternatives to the student.

-If you decide to deny a request as unreasonable, consult your colleagues in your department and inform the student clearly of your reasons for the denial of the request.
-If you have discussed this with Disability Services already, refer the student to his/her coordinator for further clarification.
+If you decide to deny the student's accommodation request as unreasonable, consult your colleagues in your department and inform the student clearly of your reasons for the denial of the request.
+If you have discussed with Disability Services already, refer the student to their Disability Services coordinator for further clarification.

-What do instructors do to deny students' modification requests?
+What do instructors do to deny students' accommodation requests?

-The University is responsible for providing modifications unless they fall under one of the following five categories:
+The University is responsible for providing accommodations unless they fall under one of the following five categories:

-Disability Services recommends that denials of modification requests be decided at least at the departmental level and not by an individual instructor.
-Instructors and their departments should feel free to negotiate modifications that best fit course expectations.
-Contact Disability Services for further information.
+Disability Services recommends that denials of accommodation requests be decided at least at the departmental level and not by an individual instructor.
+Instructors and their departments should feel free to negotiate accommodations that best fit course expectations.
+Contact the student's Disability Services coordinator for consultation.